Case Review and Procedure

 Conduct Review Meeting Timeline:

-At the request of the respondent, a Formal Conduct Review Meeting will be scheduled by the Conduct Administrator.
+At the request of the respondent(s), a Formal Conduct Review Meeting will be scheduled by the Conduct Administrator.
 The Conduct Administrator will operate with the following timeline:

-• Within three (3) business days of requesting a Formal Conduct Review Meeting the respondent will receive any and all evidence, including a list of witnesses that will be presented during the Formal Conduct Review Meeting.
+• Within five (5) business days of requesting a Formal Conduct Review Meeting the respondent will receive any and all evidence, including a list of witnesses that will be presented during the Formal Conduct Review Meeting.

 Formal Review Meeting Process: